isotopp/isotopp.github.io/content/posts/2021-11-07-this-blog-is-now-hugo-powered.md

 Ah, and JetBrains.
 I have the all-in subscription, and started using WebStorm with this setup.
 I am constantly amazed how fast and incredibly useful their stuff is.
-If you to stuff with software for a living and are not using their products, you are doing it wrong.
+If you do stuff with software for a living, and are not using their products, you are doing it wrong.